zwets/sms-gateway/README.md

 ## Developing

-@TODO@: setting up Eclipse, JUnit
+@TODO@: setting up Eclipse, running unit tests

 ### Wasp API

 The current release uses the Vodacom "Wasp" API, a simple http POST interface.
+We may migrate to SMPP.
 We have no delivery reports yet.

 ### Failover & Retry

-@TODO@: describe the round robin failover and retry timings
+Though it can be used on its own, the SMS Gateway was designed in tandem with the SMS Scheduler.
+The Scheduler manages long-running processes and has all facilities for dealing with backend failures, including scheduling retries.

+For this reason, the SMS Gateway is configured for "fail-fast" operation: when a backend connection is unavailable, it will attempt fail-over routes but with limited retries, and then return a `FAILED` response.

+#### Documentation

  * <https://www.jessym.com/articles/retry-mechanisms-in-apache-camel>
  * <https://camel.apache.org/components/4.0.x/eips/failover-eip.html>